syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 -   Reported killed: N/A
 -   Reported injured: N/A
 -   Munitions identified: N/A
--   Potentially responsible: Russian Air Force (FACT CHECK)
+-   Potentially responsible: Flight observation data and open source information point towards the Syrian government or Russian Air Force as the potential perpetrator of the attack.

 ### Background on the Facility